- Military Basics

 Being aware of the signs is the first step in getting help or offering support to someone who may be at risk.
 Some of the signs of domestic abuse are:

-- Fear of one’s spouse or of ending the relationship, which you may see in a physical response to the spouse’s phone calls, texts or presence with flinching, noticeable nervousness or avoidance
+- Fear of one’s spouse or of ending the relationship, which you may see in response to the spouse’s phone calls, texts or presence with flinching, noticeable nervousness or avoidance

 - Physical abuse, including cases in which someone is being hit, slapped or pinched